lubianat/curation_longtrail/adding_sheet_to_zenodo.md

 ## Pre-processing:

   - Clean up the dataset (as much as you like, it is your call)
-  - Don't be afraid to remove columns that are not relevant for publication.
+  - Don't be afraid to remove columns that are not relevant for other people
   - On a text file, add a short explanation of what your dataset is about

-  - Bellow it write a _dictionary_, mapping the names of the column headers to some explanation.
-This will end up on the description on Zenodo, and will be part of the explanation of your dataset on the plataform.
+  - Below the explantation, write a _dictionary_ ("__Columns__" session), mapping the names of the column headers to some explanation.
+This will end up on the description on Zenodo, and will be part of the description of your dataset on the plataform.

 For example:

 __Description__:

 A set of transcriptomics studies on the Gene Expression Omnibus (GEO) platform somehow related to infectious or neurodegenerative diseases.